Most Terms of Service changes don’t come with a loud announcement.

 Most teams discover policy changes too late.

-Monitoring ToS and privacy pages is one of the highest-leverage “small habits” you can build—especially if you rely on third-party services.
+Monitoring ToS and privacy pages is one of the highest-leverage “small habits” you can build—especially if you rely on third-party services that increasingly fold AI and new data uses into existing legal pages.